KateWood/dev-prep-materials/03_day_pm/rock-paper-scissors/readme.md

 console.log('connected')
 ```

-Open your HTML file in the browser and then open the Chrome Developer Tools (`command option i`) and click on the **console** tag.
+Open your HTML file in the browser and then open the Chrome Developer Tools (`command option i`) and click on the **console** tab.
 You should see this:

 ![connected](./assets/connected.png)